 - Split Enables the Inlet field only.
 The carrier flow is split in the injection port with the bulk going out the split vent.
 Use this injection mode when analyzing high concentration or neat samples, or in instances where sensitivity is less important.
 The split vent remains open all the time.
 This method yields the sharpest peaks if the split gas is properly mixed. - Splitless Enables the Inlet and Purge fields.
 The split vent is closed during the injection to drive most of the sample into the column.
 The solvent effect is required to refocus the analytes, especially more volatile compounds.
 You can achieve the solvent effect by keeping the analytical column or guard column slightly below the solvent's boiling point.
-Splitless times of about 1 minute are typical. - Splitless w/Surge Enables all fields.
-Same as Splitless but can also program a surge during an injection.
+Splitless times of about 1 minute are typical. - Split w/Surge Enables all fields.
+Same as Split but you can also program a surge during an injection.
+Surge starts at Prep Run and continues until the surge duration time is finished.
+Surge is further defined in the next group of controls. - Splitless w/Surge Enables all fields.
+Same as Splitless but you can also program a surge during an injection.
 Surge starts at Prep Run and continues until the surge duration time is finished.
 Surge is further defined in the next group of controls.